DeepBlueRobotics/training/docs/section-2/electronics.md

 - Gears and planetary gearboxes can be used to make the motor turn with more torque or turn faster
 - The motors we use are:
     - NEO
-        - We almost exclusively use these
+        - We motly use these
         - Versatile
-        - Encoders are built into these
         - Used for drivetrains and other subsystems which require a lot of torque
     - NEO Vortex
         - Very similar to normal NEOs